Homosexual (album)

 Homosexual is the fifth studio album by Australian singer-songwriter Darren Hayes.
 It was released on 7 October 2022 and is Hayes' third studio album to be released on his own record label, Powdered Sugar.
-The album was preceded by five singles: "Let's Try Being in Love", "Do You Remember?", "Poison Blood", "All You Pretty Things" and "Feels Like It's Over".
+The album produced five singles: "Let's Try Being in Love", "Do You Remember?", "Poison Blood", "All You Pretty Things" and "Feels Like It's Over".
 Homosexual is the first of Hayes' studio albums where he has written, composed, produced and performed entirely by himself.

 Background

 On 26 January 2022, Hayes released a new single, "Let's Try Being in Love".
 "I wanted to show I love the feminine in me, be proud of the gay me.
 There's a dance scene that is so passionate, everything's alive and thriving and blooming.
 That's how I feel in general about music.
 And that's a hugely sharp contrast to how I felt 10 years ago."
 On naming the album Homosexual, Hayes told Attitude magazine: "The most obvious [reason] is that I'm a gay man who grew up in an era when that word was used to shame and vilify people like me, so I wanted to reclaim it [...]
 In 2022 I'm living in a time and in a country where the freedoms of LGBTQI+ people are more at risk than they've ever been.

 Hayes told Music Feeds "My new album was born from a desire to rid myself of the grief I developed over the years I lost to shame growing up in a world where being gay was met with rejection and condemnation.
 I wanted to revisit my teenage years with the wisdom of a proud 50-year-old gay man and revisit my youthful memories and view them through this new peach-tinted lens of joy."
 He went on to say "The production on my album is deeply inspired by 1985 to 1987, memories of listening to the 12-inch extended mixes of my favourite Madonna or George Michael songs.